ladybuglady/DXARTS472_FinalProject/README.md

 ### To Run
-Assemble Arduino circuitry as shown below  using the Arduino micrsophone and IR sensor.
+Assemble Arduino circuitry as shown below  using the Arduino microphone and IR sensor.
 In place of the LEDs in the diagram, attach the positive side of the brain sections to the corresponding pins.
 Upload the code file to the Arduino or upload the `StandardFirmata.ino` code from the Arduino library.
-Finally, run the script in `/python/arduino_firmata_script.py`.
+Finally, run the `/python/arduino_firmata_script.py` script.

 <img src="/arduino/final_schematic.png"  width="600">